mcaceresb/tablefill/docs/getting-started.md

 Comparison with other methods
 -----------------------------

-There are a few programs to do this in Stata.  [`estout`](http://repec.sowi.unibe.ch/stata/estout/) is very helpful, but it is mainly designed to work with estimation output and can be hard to customize otherwise.  [`tabout`](https://www.tabout.net.au/downloads/tabout_user_guide.pdf) is very promising but somewhat hard to use.
-Further, both `estout` and `tabout` impose a specific process to create the matrix of values that underlies a table.
-This means that a lot of the formatting must be done directly from Stata, which is not as flexible as `tablefill`'s approach.

-Naturally, if the shape and format of the tables that you will be producing will vary a lot _and_ you do not need the flexibility that `tablefill` affords, then it is probably not the best tool, as it does have steeper setup costs.
+There are good reasons to use tablefill, and good reasons not to.

+For example, if exporting your results quickly is more important than the format in which they are presented, then the additional complexity of `tablefill` is probably not worth the hassle.
+I think [`estout`](http://repec.sowi.unibe.ch/stata/estout/) can be very helpful for these scenarios, but it does impose a specific process to create the matrix of values that underlies the table displayed in your document.
+It is very good if you just want to export your results, but when you want to format them, add notes around them, or customize them in any way, all this must be done from Stata, rather than LaTeX, LyX, or Markdown.

+Stata is mainly made for data analysis, not text fomatting.
+The main idea behind `tablefill` is that it allows the user to do all of the formatting in LaTeX, which is what LaTeX is built for, and all the analysis in Stata.
+To get the data back and forth between the two, minimal structure is required (labeled output that is tab-delimited).
+The key idea is flexibility: `tablefill` allows the user to put placeholders anywhere as long as they are inside a labeled environment.
+You can update titles, notes, entire paragraphs, and so on.

+`tablefill` is also great if you want to plan out your document _before_ generating all of your results.
+You can create and compile a document and see exactly how it will look before adding in results (you will just see placeholders instead of your data).